peterhinch/micropython-epaper/README.md

 To employ the driver it is only necessary to import the epaper module and to instantiate the ``Display`` class.
 The driver comprises the following modules:
  1. epaper.py The user interface to the display and flash memory.
- 2. epd.py Low level driver for the EPD (electrophoretic display).
+ 2. epd.py Low level NORMAL mode driver for the EPD (electrophoretic display).
+ 3. epdpart.py Low level FAST mode driver for the EPD.
- 3. flash.py Low level driver for the flash memory.
+ 4. flash.py Low level driver for the flash memory.
- 4. panel.py Pin definitions for the display.
+ 5. panel.py Pin definitions for the display.
- 5. pyfont.py Support for frozen bytecode fonts.
+ 6. pyfont.py Support for frozen bytecode fonts.

 Note that the flash drive will need to be formatted before first use: see the flash.py doc below.